LipatovPetr/apple-website/README.md

 # Project: iPhone Page

 ## Description
-A web application where I tried to replicate the signature Look & Feel of Apple pages.
+A web application where I tried to replicate the signature Look & Feel of Apple pages and animations.

 ## Tech Stack
 - React